 I’m sure the Irish monks that founded the abbey would roll their eyes in disappointment (or perhaps not?) at the vast quantities of punch and sausages that disappear here through Advent, but the modern Viennese certainly seem to approve.

-The locality feels a touch less frantic than those of some of its bigger cousins, such as the main Christkindlmarkt; the surrounding historical buildings give everything a tucked away feeling and the aisles create a jolly atmosphere.
+The locality feels a touch less frantic than at such markets as the main Christkindlmarkt; the surrounding historical buildings give everything a tucked away feeling, and the two aisles create a jolly atmosphere.

-The market typically features a changing events programme throughout late November and December.
-You might find live music charming visitors, catch a kids show, or watch a craftsperson demonstrating their skills on the central stage.
+The market also features a changing events programme.
+So you might find live music charming visitors, catch a kids show, or watch a craftsperson demonstrating their skills on the central stage.

-A particular highlight is the huge 46m nativity scene (based on a famous 1830 painting by Josef Ritter von Führich) that normally runs along the backs of one row of huts.
+A particular highlight is the huge 46m nativity scene (based on an 1830 painting by Josef Ritter von Führich) that normally runs along the backs of one row of huts.

-This “farmer’s market” also provides an excellent opportunity to buy your sausages and cured meats, or simply enjoy a glass of organic wine.
-And at one end you might also find a handful of booths forming a standalone charity Christmas market (I can recommend the jams).
+At one end of this farmer’s market, you also typically find a handful of booths forming a standalone charity Christmas market (I can recommend the jams).

 It won’t take you long to get around the Freyung market.
 So consider combining your visit with the Am Hof Christmas market, which also focuses on arts and crafts and is just a few throws of a punch mug nearer the city centre.